 For the fundamentals, start with what is B2B data enrichment.

-What B2B data enrichment solutions do
+What are B2B data enrichment solutions?

 Common enrichment fields include: